 From the wastes of the Syrian Desert to the streets of Beirut, from the canals of Venice to the sprawl of contemporary Los Angeles, The Musician’s Secret is a compelling tale of hidden identities, intricate mysteries and the tantalizing possibility of redemption.

-A decade ago, when I was a freelance journalist, I wrote a story for the Los Angeles Times calendar section about an ethnic instrument from the Caucuses that several composers were using in their Hollywood scores.
+More than a decade ago, when I was a freelance journalist, I wrote a story for the Los Angeles Times calendar section about a simple instrument from the Armenian Highlands that several composers were using in their Hollywood scores.
 It was the duduk.
-Why was this shephard's flute suddenly popular?
-I was lucky to interview several composors, musicians and even the Stradivarius of the duduk world.
+Why was this shepherd's flute suddenly popular?
+I was lucky to interview several composers, musicians and even the Stradivarius of the duduk world.

 Long after the story was done, I couldn't stop thinking about this haunting instrument.